 This article has three objectives.
 First, to explain where bone stops and cartilage begins (see legend # 3 on Fig. 2).
-Secondly, to show that the crossover bitless bridle is uniquely compatible with the physiology of the horse at exercise.
-Thirdly, to provide an introduction to some of the form and function reasons (anatomical and physiological reasons) why the bit method of communication is contraindicated, counterproductive and cruel (Cook 1999a, 1999b, 2000, 2002, 2003a & b, and Cook & Strasser 2003).
+Secondly, to show that the crossunder bitless bridle is uniquely compatible with the physiology of the horse at exercise.
+Thirdly, to provide an introduction to some of the form and function reasons (anatomical and physiological reasons) why the bit method of communication is contraindicated and counterproductive (Cook 1999a, 1999b, 2000, 2002, 2003a & b, and Cook & Strasser 2003).
 The objectives can be most conveniently achieved by a study of Figures 1 to 3.

-Figure 1: Showing the correct fitting for the crossover bitless bridle on an adult Tennessee Walking Horse, with the noseband low and snug.
+Figure 1: Showing the correct fitting for the crossunder bitless bridle on an adult Tennessee Walking Horse, with the noseband low and snug.

-CORRECT FITTING FOR THE CROSSOVER BITLESS BRIDLE
+CORRECT FITTING FOR THE CROSSUNDER BITLESS BRIDLE

 The noseband is placed much lower on the horse's head than the plain cavesson of a bitted bridle.
 In an average-sized horse the bottom edge of the noseband should lie between 3.8 and 5.0 cm (one-and-a-half to two inches, or about two fingers) above the corner of the mouth (Fig. 1).
 At this height there is no danger of the noseband obstructing the airway.
-If the noseband is placed higher than recommended, the advantage of leverage is forfeited and the rider may experience some loss of control.
-With a compliant horse this will not be of any consequence but with an eager horse the rider will have to work too hard and may finish the ride with sore shoulders.
+If the noseband is placed higher than recommended, the sensitivity of the signal is lessened because the sensory nerve endings in this region are less concentrated and some leverage advantage is also forfeited.
+With a compliant horse this may not be of any great consequence but with an eager horse the rider may have to work too hard and could finish the ride with sore shoulders.

 Once the height of the noseband is correctly adjusted, the chinstrap is buckledup so that it is snug but not tight.
 One should be able to get just one flat forefinger between the chinstrap and the bottom edge of the jawbone.
 By 'flat' it is meant that the fingernail should touch the bone and the pad of the finger should touch the chinstrap.
 Note that this check takes place under the bone and not under the soft tissues at the center of the jaw.
-Care must be taken that the crossover straps are not trapped under the chinstrap.
+Care must be taken that the crossunder straps are not trapped under the chinstrap.
 Failure to buckle-up the chinstrap sufficiently results in the noseband riding up the head too far at each application of rein pressure.
 This can result in a cosmetic loss of hair but it can also result in some loss of control.
 A snug noseband can cause no discomfort as long as the horse's cheek teeth have no sharp edges.
 A noseband that is tight rather than snug will cause the same sort of intense pain that we experience if goggles or spectacles are fitted incorrectly.
 In addition, the rider cannot provide any 'release' for the horse.